Find what you're looking for on our main website and on Offstage.

 In addition, babies start to roll over, sit and crawl from four months.
 They also learn about the world around them through touch.
 The productions are mindful of these milestones and allow for their young audiences to move around and explore.

-In Blisko, children are allowed to touch the set pieces and hold and play with props that are handed out towards the end of the performance.
+In Blisko, which was presented at Esplanade Recital Studio as part of Octoburst!
+2018, children are allowed to touch the set pieces and hold and play with props that are handed out towards the end of the performance.

 A baby who has not started speaking may not look like he is participating in the show.
 But he is actually constantly making sense of the world and communicating through sounds, gestures and behaviour.

-To make sense to the little bubs, actors communicate using their language – one which is non-verbal.
+To make sense to the little bubs, actors communicate using their language—one which is non-verbal.
 Movements are a natural way in which babies communicate.
-In fact, Blisko is anchored around dance and movement and the children are also invited to join in a communal dance.
+Rosie Heafford, Artistic Director of Second Hand Dance (UK) mentioned that,

 From the lighting to the audience size, from the set to the choice of music, the production teams have put in special effort to prepare for these shows.